Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

 two directions now:
  1. use dataset provided by baidu and may financial dataset.
  2. use my financial dataset only.
-## work in the future...
+## work list...

+- [x] tokenzie before word2vec
+- [x] study the relationship between sentiment score in weekends and the pct_change in next Monday
- 1. analyze the earning call scripts, making use of knowledge in behaviour finance.
+- [x] analyze the earning call scripts, making use of knowledge in behaviour finance.

  ## relevent kaggle competition